MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

 In tutorial step 2 we developed a first person camera controller where we move the camera using the wasd keys.
 Rather than moving the camera, we're now going to make a controller to move a character in third person view.

 The class PlayerController implements a dynamic character controller.
-JamesTKhan has a youtube video here [https://www.youtube.com/watch?v=O0Deshj2-KU&ab_channel=JamesTKhan](https://www.youtube.com/watch?v=O0Deshj2-KU&ab_channel=JamesTKhan) describing this.
+JamesTKhan has a YouTube video here [https://www.youtube.com/watch?v=O0Deshj2-KU&ab_channel=JamesTKhan](https://www.youtube.com/watch?v=O0Deshj2-KU&ab_channel=JamesTKhan) describing this.
 Instead of changing the position of the player object directly, we will apply an impulse (a momentary force) on the corresponding rigid body.

 We use strong damping to make the character stop moving as soon as we let go of the keys.
 If we're simulating a car or a spaceship,